MarcRodrigFelix/labs-and-things/README.md

 ## Description.

 Labs and Things is for storing laboratory appointments.
-As a user you can see all your scheduled appointments and all the labs your will be visiting for those appointments.
+As a user you can see all your scheduled appointments and all the labs you will be visiting for those appointments.

 ## What is Labs and Things.